franleplant/nosleepjavascript-blog/content/blog/docker-essentials-for-front-end-developers/index.md

 slightly different parameters (Environment Variables mostly).

 `Images` can inherit from other `images` to compose them in useful and meaningful ways.

+## Docker repositories (Docker Hub)

+> Docker Hub repositories allow you share container images with your team, customers, or the Docker community at large.
+>
+> [source][16]

+Docker Hub is an analogue solution to things such as NPM to distribute NodeJs packages, [Cargo][20] to distribute [Rust][19] crates (pieces of code), [Maven][21] to distribute [Java][22] Jars (pieces of code), etc.

+Docker hub also has the concept of [registry][17] similar to NPM where you can use the default Docker hub registry or your company's own.
+The default [Docker hub registry][18] is where most of the base images, such as NodeJs, Nginx, Java, etc live.

+In the `Dockerfile` we dissected before, the first line is `FROM node:12` and tells docker to use the base image `node:12` (NodeJs version 12) that is stored in a Docker hub registry, by default it will use Docker's registry.

+The first time you try to build this image you will notice that Docker downloads the base image and store it in cache.

+We cover the basic commands in the next section.

 ## Essential commands